Debian/dcs/howto/index.md

 reduce the index by merely 30 MB, which does not matter in disk or RAM consumption.

-To locate the entry for a specific entry, you can use a binary search.
+To locate the entry for a specific trigram, you can use a binary search.
 During the search, it is sufficient to read only the `trigram` field, i.e. the first 4 bytes.